vivekmahato/mlots/README.md

 ## License

-The project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 license.
+The project is licensed under the MIT license.